-Normally two adults, together with three accompanying children will be allowed at each visit.
-Depending on the space available the prison may be able to accommodate larger families who wish to visit together.
+Normally two adults, together with three children will be allowed at each visit.
+Depending on the space available the prison may be able to accommodate larger families.
 It is essential that you agree the numbers with the prison before you travel.

 What items can I bring to a visit?

-Visitors must leave their personal belongings in the lockers provided in each prison but each party is allowed to bring a limited amount of cash through to the visiting room for the purpose of purchasing snacks.
+Visitors must leave their personal belongings in the lockers provided in each prison but each party is allowed to bring a limited amount of cash through to the visiting room to use for purchasing snacks.

 What items can I bring in for my relative/friend?

 Prisoners in Northern Ireland are allowed to wear their own clothes.
-If they do not wish to supply any or all of their own clothing, certain items can be provided by the prison.
+If they do not wish to bring in any or all of their own clothing, certain items can be provided by the prison.